Father & Son gathering and dinner

 6-minute video of steam trains in Austria.
 Write me if you would like a DVD of this film.
 YouTube stripped

-it of the nice sound track with music and train sounds!
+it of the nice sound track with music in the first minute of play but after that

 The theme today is trains.
 I wondered if there was anything in the Bible about trains and discovered that, in the OT, there was